-Assessment process: If you would like to find out more about long-term treatment options, you can meet with a counsellor from the Ottawa Addiction Access and Referral Services (OAARS) while you are in our care.
+Assessment process: If you would like to find out more about long-term treatment options, you can meet with a counsellor from the Service Access to Recovery (SAR) while you are in our care.
 They will do an assessment and guide you towards the right treatment option based on your personal needs.

 After your stay: You are welcome to call us any time, 24 hours a day, seven days a week, to talk about how your recovery is going or to ask for additional support.
 Please call us if you feel you might start using your substance again.
 Some people find it helpful to attend the day program after their withdrawal phase.
 We encourage you to speak with one of our counsellors during your stay or to call us afterwards to inquire about support through the day program.

 - All prescribed medications in their original containers.